semuconsulting/PyGPSClient/CONTRIBUTING.md

 Please write unittest examples for new code you create and add them to the `/tests` folder following the naming convention `test_*.py`.

-We test on the following host platforms using a variety of u-blox devices (NEO-M6, NEO-M7, NEO-M8, NEO-M9, NEO-D9S, ZED-F9P, ZED-F9R, NEO-M10S):
+We test on the following host platforms using a variety of GNSS devices:

-* Windows 11
+* Windows 11 (Intel and Snapdragon)
-* MacOS (Ventura & Sonoma, Intel and Apple Silicon)
+* MacOS (Sonoma & Sequoia, Intel and Apple Silicon)
-* Linux (Ubuntu 22.04 LTS Jammy & 23.10 Mantic)
+* Linux (Ubuntu 24.04 LTS Numbat & 25.02 Puffin)
 * Raspberry Pi OS (Bookworm 32-bit & 64-bit)

 ## Submitting changes